Loss- and Reward-Weighting for Efficient Distributed Reinforcement Learning: Results and discussion

+We theorize that the R-Weighted algorithm may overfit in some scenarios; an example is a self-driving environment in which one agent turns left and receives a high reward, which may lead to the other agents trying something similar.

-To show the performance in a different light, we created a set of tables showing the results.
-These tables include avgRew, meaning the total average reward for the environment, avgEndRew, which gives the average reward after the first algorithm reaches the threshold of the environment.
-These thresholds are taken from the gym environment websites and shown in tab \ref{tab:converge} in parethesis.
-All values are normalized on baseline-sum, and whenever its value is negative, we add the lowest reward to all algorithms before calculating the performance.
-In tab \ref{tab:converge} we have some values, which are the length of the training with a + at the end; this is because they did not reach the threshold in time.
-When listing the point at which the algorithm reached the threshold, we use the moving average with a value of 0.9 here.
+To show the performance in a different light, we created one Table showing at which time each algorithm reached the listed reward threshold Table \ref{tab:converge}, and a table showing the variance between the different runs in Table \ref{tab:variance}.
+These thresholds are taken from the graphs, where the increasing rewards start slowing down.
+These thresholds are shown in Table \ref{tab:converge} in parenthesis for each environment.
+The numbers in Table \ref{tab:converge} shows at which step each algorithm reached the threshold.
+In Table \ref{tab:converge}, we have some values, which are the length of the training with a $+$ at the end; this is because they did not reach the threshold in time.
+When listing the point at which the algorithm reached the threshold, we use the running score with a value of 0.9 here.
+Upon analyzing Table \ref{tab:variance}, it is evident that the baseline method has the lowest average variance.
+However, its mean reward is slightly lower than or within 2\% of the R-Weighted algorithm's mean reward in all of the environments.

-Our door scenario may make intuitive sense, though the results show a different story than what was predicted.
-This is due to the complexity of the environment, and a more complex implementation of the environment may lead to different results.
+The environments have different complexities; While the LunarLander environment spends approximately 150 backpropagations for each algorithm to start converging, the BipedalWalker environment takes approximately 1200.
+Both LunarLander and BipedalWalker have a significant difference compared Half-Cheetah, which takes 12000 backpropagations.